OpenMoonRay/openmoonray-docs/docs/user-reference/alab/textureCacheSize.md

 This is a rendering test result image of ALab 2.0.1. (without denoising)
 ![alab201]({{ "/assets/images/user-reference/alab/out_txCache096Xpu0.png" | absolute_url }})

-The texture cache size setting has a huge impact on the efficiency of rendering.
+The texture cache size setting has a huge impact on the efficiency of rendering especially texture-heavy scenes like ALab.
 This is a test profiling result of various different texture cache sizes on ALab2.0.1.
 ![Texture Cache Size Performance Difference]({{ "/assets/images/user-reference/alab/texCacheSize.png" | absolute_url }})

-All tests are using vanilla ALab 2.0.1 scene (i.e. no optimization of the scene itself).
+All tests are using vanilla ALab 2.0.1 scene (i.e. no optimization of the scene itself) with 4K high reso texture and baked geometry.
 Basically all sceneVariable settings are default except image size and uniform sampling related parameters.
 ```
 SceneVariables {